Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_protocols/codebook.md

 ### Social Setting

 Social setting refers to who the participant is with during screen exposure.
-This section is made up of five categories (alone, single adult, adults only, children only and mixed ages).
+This section is made up of five categories (alone, single adult, single child, adults only, children only and mixed ages).
 Indicators include another person being visible in the image.

 `Unclassifiable`